zordimus/bad-joke/README.md

 You should have python 3.8.5 or later installed

-clone project to your computer
+clone project from github to your computer

 execute python script in terminal: py src/randomJoke.py

-**Execute project in Docker container**
+**Execute project in docker container using local dockerfile**

-Pull Dockerfile

-docker pull 11122018/bad-jokes:latest

-Build docker file.
+You don't need to install python to your local computer

-docker build . -t 11122018/bad-jokes
+Build docker file:  docker build . -t bad-jokes

-**Execute python script**
+**Execute project from DockerHub in docker container without having source codes**

+You don't need to install python to your local computer

-docker run -it 11122018/bad-jokes
+Just give following command in terminal: docker run -it 11122018/bad-jokes